Reading and writing files#

 import fiona; fiona.supported_drivers

-There is an array of unexposed but supported (depending on the GDAL-build) drivers.
-One can activate these on runtime by updating the supported_drivers dictionary like:
+There is a list of available drivers which are unexposed but supported (depending on the GDAL-build).
+You can activate these on runtime by updating the supported_drivers dictionary like:

 fiona.supported_drivers["NAS"] = "raw"